Thomas M. J. Möllers

-Thomas M. J. Möllers (born January 25, 1962 in Mainz) is a German legal scholar, focusing on capital markets law.
+Thomas M. J. Möllers (born 25 January 1962 in Mainz) is a German legal scholar, focusing on capital markets law.

 Academic life

 Möllers studied law in Mainz and Dijon.
 He conducted research for his doctorate under Walther Hadding and for his habilitation under Wolfgang Fikentscher.
 During this time he was a visiting scholar at the University of California, Berkeley and at the European University Institute in Florence.
-After his habilitation on the subject of "Legal protection in environmental and liability Law". at the Ludwig Maximilian University of Munich, Möllers became a full professor of civil law, commercial law, European law, international private law, and comparative law at the Faculty of Law at the University of Augsburg on 1 July 1996.
+After his habilitation on the subject of "Legal protection in environmental and liability Law". at LMU Munich, Möllers became a full professor of civil law, commercial law, European law, international private law, and comparative law at the Faculty of Law at the University of Augsburg on 1 July 1996.